Fishawack Group of Companies: Privacy and Data Protection Policy

 - check the identity of the person making the enquiry and whether they are legally entitled to receive the information they have requested;

-- require that the third party put their request in writing so the third party's identity and entitlement to the information may be verified;
+- request that the third party confirm their request in writing so the third party's identity and entitlement to the information may be verified;

-- refer requests to our Data Protection Officer for assistance in difficult situations; and
+- refer requests to our Data Protection team for assistance in difficult situations; and

 - where providing information to a third party, do so in accordance with the law.